SalientPharaoh/Visualizing_crime_data/reports/latest_analysis.md

 ## Recent Incidents

+### OTHER on 2024-12-07 18:21
+- Location: NDTV News
+- Description: Agartala Tripura Police on Saturday detained 10 Bangladeshi nationals, belonging to the Hindu community, for illegally entering India after fleeing their village due to unrest and tensions, an official said.

+### HOMICIDE on 2024-12-07 18:15
+- Location: The Times of India
+- Description: Police are hunting for the killer of insurance CEO Brian Thompson.
+The NYPD has a suspect but is keeping the name secret.
+They are tightening the net around the killer.
+The murder sparked outrage and celebration among some who had dealt with Thompson's compan…

+### OTHER on 2024-12-07 17:52
+- Location: Psychology Today
+- Description: In a new book, psychologist Michael Alcée challenges the narrative on OCD.

 ### DRUG RELATED on 2024-12-07 17:45
 - Location: VOA News
 - Description: SYDNEY — Australian authorities are being criticized for ruling out drug decriminalization at an international summit in Sydney this week, ignoring a call by many experts and health groups for a health care response to drug use and addiction rather than crimi…